 7. FREE Patterns!

 You just need to take the label off by unsticking it where the ends meet.
-Taking it off this way just stops you from cutting off any of the pattern.
-Then flip it over and voìla, free pattern on the inside!
+Taking it off this way just stops you from cutting off any part of the pattern.
+Then flip it over and voìla, a free pattern on the inside!
 This is why it’s always good to read yarn labels.
-I like to keep some of my labels if I like the pattern so I can make it another time.
-They’re also great for when you LOVE a yarn, but have no idea what to make with it.
+I like to keep some of my labels if I like the pattern so I can make it another time or for inspiration with some other yarn.
+They’re also great for when you LOVE a yarn but have no idea what to make out of it.

-Okay, here is the cheat sheet I promised!
-Like I said earlier, there are a ton of different symbols for taking care of your yarn or any clothing item when it comes to washing and drying.
+There are a ton of different symbols for taking care of your yarn or any clothing item when it comes to washing and drying.
 And although it’s so incredibly useful to know that information, it can be hard to keep all the symbols straight.
-So to help with that, I created a little cheat sheet with all the most common laundry symbols that you can just print out and stick in your purse.
+So I created a little cheat sheet with all the most common laundry symbols.
+Just print out and stick in your purse.
 Then, when you’re shopping for new yarn and aren’t sure what a symbol means, you can just reference this handy little guide!

-Or, if you want, you can even frame it and hang it in your laundry room so it’s always there when you’re doing your normal washing.
 When you spend the time to choose pretty yarns and make something handmade, you want it to stay in the best condition possible for as long as possible.
-And the easiest way to do that is to just follow the care instructions.
+And the easiest way to do that is to just read yarn labels and follow the care instructions.

 I hope you guys liked this post and now know how to read yarn labels!
 I’m branching out and working on more informational posts so that along with free patterns, you guys get to know more about the tools, the techniques and all the tricks that go into crocheting or knitting anything.

 If there’s anything you’re curious about or want to learn more about, let me know in the comments!
 Or, just comment below and tell me your favorite yarn and why you love it.
-I have a few, but my favorite is Crafter’s Secret because it’s easy to care for, it’s super soft for acrylic yarn, and it comes in every color you can think of!
+I have a full list of all my favorite yarns and what I like them for right here if you want to take a look.

 See you soon 🙂